If I was being facetious (which I never am 😉 )I might compile a Jean Rhys checklist:

 - She is emaciated and constantly on the brink of starvation

 - For some reason, getting a regularly-paid job never occurs to her

-- And so she has casual employment as a model/actress/any job vaguely associated with prostitution in the early 20th century
+- And so she has casual employment as a model/actress/any job vaguely associated with sex work in the early 20th century

 - She uses men for financial gain and is in turn used by them

 - She owns at least one piece of really expensive clothing left over from a better time

 - She is highly sensitive but weirdly passive, so things don’t generally go well